kevinfengcs88/nvim/README.md

 - Change directory structure to the suggested one (include `after`) folder; this could possibly improve startup time as well (clean this one up)
 - Fix noice error with transparency plugins
 - Look into a plugin for maintaining sessions (persistence of buffers across sessions)
-- Fix blackjack score storing directory bug
+- Fix blackjack score storing directory bug (once the directory is created, it becomes a permission error)
 - Find out if there is a way to do fuzzy finding for cmdline
 - Add installation and set up for i3wm
 - Add installation and set up for tmux